|

 which will also slightly reduce the point-source cutoff frequency.

-Obviously, aberration level substantially degrading actual contrast
+Obviously, aberration level substantially degrading the actual contrast

 maximum pixel size needed to nearly maintain this contrast transfer